maxplanck-ie/snakepipes/docs/content/advanced_usage.rst

 Calling snakemake without using the wrapper script:
 ---------------------------------------------------

-Please save a copy of this config yaml file and provide an adjusted config via '--configfile' parameter!
+It's also possible to directly run ``snakemake``.
+Please save a copy of this config yaml file and provide an adjusted config via ``--configfile`` parameter!

 example call::